As a result, designers and engineers have designed many variations of couplings for specific service conditions and environments over the years.

 Any shaft coupling that can restrict any undesired shaft movement is known as a rigid coupling, and thus, it is an umbrella term that includes different specific couplings.
 Some examples of this type of shaft coupling are sleeve, compression and flange coupling.

 Once a rigid coupling is used to connect two equipment shafts, they act as a single shaft.
-Rigid couplings find use in vertical applications, such as a vertical pump.
+Rigid couplings find use in vertical applications, such as vertical pumps.

 Any shaft coupling that can permit some degree of relative motion between the constituent shafts and provide vibration isolation is known as a flexible coupling.
 If shafts were aligned all the time perfectly and the machines did not move or vibrate during operation, there would be no need for a flexible coupling.